jcu-eresearch/nginx-custom-build/README.rst

 will automatically clone the latest patches from this GitHub repository.

-The configuration in ``master`` will always build the **latest stable** version of Nginx.
+The configuration in ``master`` will always build the **latest stable** version of nginx.
 Occasionally, mainline compatible versions will be present; consult available branches.

-It is also possible to select a specific version of Nginx to build against by setting the environment variable `_NGINX_VERSION` (such as ``export _NGINX_VERSION=1.9.13``), which is used within the build script.
+It is also possible to select a specific version of nginx to build against by setting the environment variable `_NGINX_VERSION` (such as ``export _NGINX_VERSION=1.9.13``), which is used within the build script.
 From Docker Compose, you can use the following::